yukimotopress/langs/to-ruby-from-java.md

 ---
-title: "To Ruby From Java"
+title: To Ruby From Java
 ---

 Java is mature.
 It’s tested.
 And it’s fast (contrary to what the